maugavilla/well_hello_stats/tutorials/2_1_download_WVS.md

 following tutorials.
 It is therefore a good idea to download the data set before continuing with the tutorials.

-TO download the WVS data, visitthe [WVS website](https://www.worldvaluessurvey.org/), then go to the Data and Documentation -\> Data Download -\> Wave 7 (2017-2020) tab from the menu on the left (see the screenshot below).
+TO download the WVS data, visit the [WVS website](https://www.worldvaluessurvey.org/), then go to the Data and Documentation -\> Data Download -\> Wave 7 (2017-2020) tab from the menu on the left (see the screenshot below).